unity3d-jp/UnityChanToonShaderVer2_Project/Assets/Toon/Shader/README.md

 -----
 ## 【Version】
-### 2018/11/12：2.0.5 Test05：　Added new features and bug fix below:
+### 2018/11/13：2.0.5 Test05：　Added new features and bug fix below:
 * Thanks for the idea of Kanohira (@kanihira)-san, MatCap with camera skew correction was equipped.
 Distortion of MatCap image will not come out when the object is close to the edge of the camera drawing surface.
-* MatcapMask works correctly in Multiply blend mode.
+* Tweak_MatcapMaskLevel works correctly in Multiply blend mode.
+* Is_SpecularToHighColor Specification changed so that additive synthesis always occurs when switch is on.
+In this case, the Is_BlendAddToHicolor switch is disabled.
+* We adjusted the sensitivity of the slider of HiColor_Power.
+It matched the sensitivity when using specular.

 ### 2018/11/08：2.0.5 Test04： Bug fix and Added new features below:
 * For uniformity of property names, rename the 'Is_NormalMap` switch of ShadingGradeMap shaders to' Is_NormalMapToBase` switch.
 I unified the names with all the shaders.
 Sorry for the inconvenience but please set the switch again if you have the already set materials.